 6 batches of chocolate cupcakes, all in the name of research, as Ryan would say!

 3 of them were awful, 2 of them were good, and 1 was the clear winner!
 I wanted to create a classic, go-to chocolate cupcake recipe.
 But I didn’t want these cupcakes to get their only chocolate flavor from cocoa powder.. chocolate cupcakes need real chocolate in them!

 But, if you put too much melted chocolate in your cupcake batter, you’ll end up with cupcakes that look like batches #4 and #5.
 Super delicious because of their great chocolate flavor, but WAY too dense.. almost like a brownie.

 Which I love brownies, but I was trying to make cupcakes :) Plus they don’t look that pretty with caved in centers.
-So I spent a little more time in the kitchen perfecting the recipe.
+So I spent a little more time in the kitchen perfecting this Chocolate Cupcakes recipe.

 12 eggs and 1 container of cocoa powder later..
 I needed more eggs and cocoa powder!
-But, I had the perfect chocolate cupcake recipe!
+But, I had the perfect chocolate cupcakes recipe!

 Let’s talk about recipe substitutions for a minute.